Tag Archives: James Nicholas

 A high-speed escape down a mountain on top of a log and coming face-to-face with a giant mammoth and sabre-toothed tiger

-The Scary Cat Challenge has a lot to live up to this issue after the last stunning strip we were treated to last time thanks to Massimo Belardinelli‘s art.
+The Scary Cat Challenge has a lot to live up to this issue after the stunning strip we were treated to last time thanks to Massimo Belardinelli‘s art.
 Food For Thought is based upon an idea sent in by reader Daniel Bridge of Hull.
-The artist is unknown at this time, although they’re definitely the same one who drew the strip featured in the very first issue.
+While it’s unknown who developed these into full scripts (most likely editor Barrie Tomlinson) the artist is Jim Watson.
 It involves a school visit to a life-size prehistoric model village and one of the kids sneaks off to rest behind some rocks away from his class on a hot summer’s day.
 We see this exact location in prehistoric times as rather clichéd cave people summon their god to bring them food.

 Some kind of portal in time opens and they see Kenny Warren, our school kid.
 Initially thinking he’s a god, they soon turn on him as a trickster when he can’t produce any food for the starving group.
 They give chase and the main bulk of the strip is his attempt to flee, involving a high-speed escape down a mountain on top of a log and coming face-to-face with a giant mammoth and sabre-toothed tiger.